 Let your doctor know if you're taking another blood thinner, such as aspirin.

 If you have deep vein thrombosis:

-- Elevate your leg if it's swollen
+- Keep your leg raised when sitting or lying down if it's swollen

 Preparing for your appointment

 If you have time before your appointment, here's some information to help you get ready.